-Learn everything about Paul Jaboulet, La Chapelle, Hermitage with wine tasting notes, wine and food pairing tips, best vintages, wa history of the property, information on the vineyards and winemaking.
+Learn everything about Paul Jaboulet, La Chapelle, Hermitage Hermitage with wine tasting notes, wine and food pairing tips, best vintages, a history of the property and information on the vineyards and winemaking.
 If you want to read about other important wineries and wine makers from the Rhone valley: Links to all Rhone Valley Wine Producer Profiles

 Paul Jaboulet Aine Hermitage History, Overview

 Jaboulet has one of the longest histories of any winery or negociant in the world.
 Originally founded in 1834 by Antoine Jaboulet in the Northern Rhone Valley, the company is currently owned by the Frey family who count numerous wine properties in their holdings.